ni/nimi-python/docs/nidmm/functions.rst

     calls to this function within the same thread.

-    To completely unlock the session, you must balance each call to this function with a call to :py:func:`nidmm.Unknown` If, however, you use the **Caller\_Has\_Lock** parameter in all calls to this function and :py:func:`nidmm._unlock_session` within a function, the IVI Library locks the session only once within the function regardless of the number of calls
+    To completely unlock the session, you must balance each call to this function with a call to :py:func:`nidmm._unlock_session`.
+If, however, you use the **Caller\_Has\_Lock** parameter in all calls to this function and :py:func:`nidmm._unlock_session` within a function, the IVI Library locks the session only once within the function regardless of the number of calls